Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Physiotherapy is an excellent addition to motor recovery.

-These are procedures for electromyostimulation, electrophoresis, UHF, laser therapy, massage, balneotherapy and mud therapy, aimed at:
+These are procedures of electromyostimulation, electrophoresis, UHF, laser treatment, massage, balneotherapy and mud therapy, aimed at:

-• stimulation of blood circulation and lymphatic circulation in the structures of the problem leg;
+• stimulation of blood circulation and lymph circulation in the structures of the problematic leg;

-• activation of metabolic and regenerative processes in the lower limb.
+• activation of metabolic and regenerative processes in lower limb.

-Rehabilitation after hip replacement at home and in the hospital is a rather long and laborious process that requires strength and patience.
-But with its correct organization, the ability to work returns by the end of the 10th week.
-With a complicated course of postoperative stages, recovery after hip replacement is likely to take 2 times longer.
+Rehabilitation after hip replacement at home and in the hospital is a rather long and labor-intensive process that requires strength and patience.
+But if it is organized correctly, working capacity returns by the end of the 10th week.
+If the postoperative stages are complicated, recovery after hip replacement will most likely take 2 times longer.

-There is a direct relationship, patients who are not overweight and who lead an active lifestyle, as much as possible, before the operation, recover faster than others.
+There is a direct relationship; patients who are not overweight and lead an active lifestyle as much as possible before surgery recover faster than others.

-The main recovery from hip arthroplasty takes 10 weeks.
-Of these, 3 weeks is the early phase, from the third to 10 weeks - the late stage.
-And all this time, it is necessary to fruitfully perform tasks and exercises for rehabilitation after hip arthroplasty, dictated by the surgeon and the rehabilitation therapist.
-Together, the specialists make up an effective scheme of physiotherapy exercises.
+Basic recovery after hip replacement takes 10 weeks.
+Of these, 3 weeks are the early phase, from the third to the 10th week - late stage.
+And all this time it is necessary to fruitfully carry out tasks and exercises for rehabilitation after hip replacement, dictated by the surgeon and rehabilitologist.
+Together, specialists create an effective plan physical therapy.

-The essence of the training exercises consists in reusable, regularly repeated and sequentially increasing physical loads, which gradually improve the indices of physical activity, dynamically improve and restore working capacity.
-After the entire specified period of time after surgery on the hip joint, the rehabilitation does not finally end.
-All the achievements to which the patient has been walking for so long and, finally, has achieved the cherished painless freedom of movement, must be consolidated.
+The essence of training exercises is repeated, regularly repeated and consistently increasing physical activity, which gradually improves performance motor activity, dynamically improve and restore performance.
+After the entire specified period of time after surgery on the hip joint, rehabilitation does not completely end.
+All the achievements that the patient has been pursuing for so long and finally achieved the cherished painless freedom of movement must be consolidated.

-Remarkable sanatoriums, where proper rehabilitation is provided after partial replacement and total hip arthroplasty, are located in the Leningrad Region, Krasnodar Territory, and Karelia.
-If we talk about foreign European resorts, Teplice and Jachymov, located in the Czech Republic, are definitely in the lead here.
+Wonderful sanatoriums that provide proper rehabilitation after partial replacement and total hip replacement are located in Leningrad region, Krasnodar region, Karelia.
+If we talk about foreign European resorts, the clear leaders here are Teplice and Jáchymov, located in the Czech Republic.

 Early stage

-The operated person immediately after the intervention from the operating room is transferred to intensive care for 24 hours.
-This is done to control the main functionally significant indicators of the state of the body: heart rate, respiration, blood pressure, etc., which is mandatory after any surgical procedure.
-They immediately start antibiotic therapy and the introduction of anticoagulants, take tests, and if necessary, conduct a blood transfusion.
-Respiratory gymnastics is prescribed in order to prevent congestion in the lungs.
+The person undergoing surgery is immediately transferred from the operating room to intensive care for 24 hours.
+They do this to control the main functionally significant indicators of the body’s condition: heart rate, breathing, blood pressure etc., which is mandatory after any surgical procedure.
+They immediately begin antibiotic therapy and the administration of anticoagulants, take tests, and, if necessary, perform a blood transfusion.
+Breathing exercises are prescribed to prevent congestion in the lungs.

 Compression cuffs are used to prevent thrombosis.

-From the second day until the end of 3 weeks of the rehabilitation period after the replacement of the hip joint, clinical care and recovery are carried out in the inpatient unit.
-The patient will be worried about pain, which is a normal reaction of the body, therefore, in addition to taking NSAIDs, he will be shown physiotherapy and cold dry compresses topically.
-They will remove the swelling located on the outer soft integument above the replaced joint.
+From the second day until the end of 3 weeks rehabilitation period After a hip replacement, clinical care and recovery are carried out in the inpatient unit.
+The patient will be bothered by pain, which is a normal reaction of the body, so additionally with taking NSAIDs he will be indicated for physical therapy and cold dry compresses locally.
+They will relieve swelling located on the outer soft tissues above the replaced joint.
 Soreness and swelling, as soon as the suture heals, will stop causing suffering.

-The arthromot is used from the second day after surgery for passive joint development.
+The arthrot is used from the second day after surgery for passive development of the joint.

-The debilitating pain does not need to be endured, it will adversely affect both your psychological mood and the activity of the main internal organs and systems, for example, the heart, stomach, intestines, circulatory and respiratory systems.
-Their dysfunction will interfere with the normal start of the mechanisms of self-regulation and regeneration.
-Therefore, do not torment yourself and your body, which is already weakened: if it hurts unbearably, tell the nurse or doctor about it, and you will be provided with the necessary help.
-If the painful manifestations are mild, then, of course, it is better not to abuse it with anesthesia.
+Debilitating pain does not need to be endured; it will have a detrimental effect on both your psychological mood and the activity of the main internal organs and systems, for example, the heart, stomach, intestines, circulatory and respiratory system.
+Their dysfunction will prevent the normal launch of self-regulation and regeneration mechanisms.
+Therefore, do not torment yourself and your body, which is already weakened: if it hurts unbearably, tell the nurse or doctor about it, and they will help you. the help you need.
+If the painful manifestations are not severe, then, of course, it is better not to overuse pain relief.

-Well, now let's move on to considering the question: how is the activation of a person performed:
+Well, now let’s move on to consider the question: how is human activation carried out:

 1. Walking on crutches is possible from 2-3 days in a light mode, leaning on crutches or a walker.
-The technique of possession of means for support and the method of movement when moving in space of the patient is usually taught even in the preoperative preparatory period.
-Walking in the early days is allowed only under the guidance of a methodologist-instructor.
+The technique of using means of support and the method of movement when moving in space is usually taught to the patient in the preoperative preparatory period.
+Walking in the first days is allowed only under the guidance of a methodologist-instructor.

-2. Sitting is allowed for 3 days, while it is important not to allow an excessive bend angle in the hip, the maximum permissible is an angle of 90 degrees and no more.
-You cannot stay in one sitting position for a long time (maximum - 15-20 minutes), moreover, you must sit on a surface of normal height, not with lowered seats.
+2. Sitting is allowed for the 3rd day, but it is important not to allow an excessive bending angle at the hip; the permissible maximum is an angle of 90 degrees and no more.
+You cannot stay in one “sitting” position for a long time (maximum 15-20 minutes); moreover, you must sit on a surface of normal height, not with low seats.

-At first, the following rule applies - the patient either walks or lies horizontally, it is impossible to sit for a long time.
+At first, the following rule applies: the patient either walks or lies horizontally, and cannot sit for a long time.

-3. When a person lies, a special anatomical roller is necessarily placed between the limbs, which will protect against unwanted adduction of the limb and its crossing with a healthy leg.
-So far, you can only turn on your healthy side.
-Sleep, you need to lie exclusively on your back.
+3. When a person is lying down, a special anatomical cushion must be placed between the limbs, which will protect against unwanted adduction of the limb and its crossing with the healthy leg.
+For now, you can only turn on your healthy side.
+You need to sleep and lie exclusively on your back.

 Crossing your legs increases the risk of dislocation.

-4. It is recommended to perform during rehabilitation after surgery on the hip joints, as soon as the effect of anesthesia ends, flexion-extension of the ankle, rotation of the feet.
+4. It is recommended to perform flexion-extension of the ankle and rotation of the feet during rehabilitation after surgery on the hip joints, as soon as the anesthesia wears off.

 The exercise is safe and can be performed without special restrictions.

-5. It is proposed to work with knee flexion / extension: the leg, sliding the heel on the bed sheet, bend in the knee joint to a right angle and return in the same way to a straight horizontal position.
+5. It is proposed to work with knee flexion/extension: sliding the heel along the bed sheet, bend the leg at the knee joint to a right angle and return it in the same way to a straight horizontal position.

-If it is difficult to slide your foot over the surface, remove the sock.
+If it is difficult to slide your foot along the surface, remove the sock.

-6. You will also need to perform the following exercises while in bed: smoothly move the problem limb to the side, while the toe of the foot strictly "looks" at the ceiling.
+6. You will also need to perform the following exercise while in bed: smoothly move the problematic limb to the side, while the toe of the foot strictly “looks” at the ceiling.
 Return to the starting position, relax, rest for 1 minute.
 Do 5 sets in a row.
-All exercises after replacing the hip joint should never be done intensively with jerks!
+All exercises after hip replacement should not be done intensively with jerks!

-In this exercise, the big toe should point straight up.
+In this exercise thumb The feet should point straight up.

-7. In the near postoperative period of rehabilitation after hip arthroplasty, isometric exercises are prescribed to reduce the quadriceps, gluteal, and leg muscles.
-Thanks to simple exercises for the tension of the corresponding segments, their tone increases, elasticity and firmness improve.
-Do the workout in bed (lying on your back) according to the principle:
+7. In the immediate postoperative period of rehabilitation after hip replacement, isometric exercises are prescribed to contract the quadriceps, gluteal, and calf muscles.
+Thanks to simple exercises on the tension of the corresponding segments, their tone increases, elasticity and firmness improve.
+Perform the workout in bed (lying on your back) according to the principle:

-After leaving the hospital after hip replacement surgery, this scenario is easy to practice at home.
-However, the proposed range of activities should be supplemented, because then comes the late recovery phase, for which there are standards.
+After leaving the hospital after hip replacement, rehabilitation in this scenario is easy to practice at home.
+However, the proposed range of activities must be supplemented, because then comes the late recovery phase, for which there are specific standards.

 Late period

-Successfully completed early recovery measures are completed with the patient's discharge from the hospital.
-Now he will either have to rehabilitate after hip joint surgery at home, or in a specialized treatment and rehabilitation center.
-There, you will be provided with high-quality, professional rehabilitation after surgery, the hip joint at home is unlikely to be developed so comprehensively and competently.
+Successfully completed early stage rehabilitation measures culminate in the patient being discharged from the hospital.
+Now we either have to undergo rehabilitation after hip surgery at home or in a specialized treatment and rehabilitation center.
+There they will organize high-quality, vocational rehabilitation After surgery, it is unlikely that it will be possible to develop the hip joint at home so comprehensively and competently.
 Unless, of course, you yourself are an orthopedic traumatologist or exercise therapy instructor.

-Balance exercise allows you to use stabilizer muscles that are not involved in normal life activities.
+Balance exercises allow you to use stabilizer muscles that are not involved in normal life activities.

-What are the specifics of late rehabilitation after hip replacement, and what new exercises are being added?
+What are the specifics of late rehabilitation after hip replacement, and what new exercises are added?

-1. Hiking, starting from 22 days, is carried out up to 3-4 times a day for about half an hour, and closer to the third month, the total duration of walking daily should be about 4 hours.
-It is important to practice the correct positioning of the body and gait when moving, to get rid of the usual adaptive postures and movements to which a person is accustomed long before the operation.
+1. Walking, starting from the 22nd day, is carried out up to 3-4 times a day for about half an hour, and closer to the third month, the total duration of walking daily should be approximately 4 hours.
+It is important to practice the correct posture of the body and gait when moving, to get rid of the usual adaptive postures and movements that a person is accustomed to long before the operation.

-2. Walking with a full-volume load on the prosthetic limb is possible after 1-1.5 months if a cement-retained prosthesis was used.
-If the cementless method was used, it is undesirable to create full support until at least 2 months have passed.
+2. Walking with full load on the prosthetic limb is possible after 1-1.5 months if a cemented prosthesis model was used.
+If a cementless method was used, it is not advisable to create a full support until at least 2 months have passed.

-3. Cancellation of crutches and walkers, as a rule, occurs at the turn of 1.5-2 months, then the patient switches to a cane.
-It is not recommended to stop using the cane until the lameness has disappeared and you have complete confidence in walking.
+3. The abolition of crutches and walkers, as a rule, occurs at the turn of 1.5-2 months, then the patient switches to a cane.
+It is not recommended to stop using a cane until the lameness disappears and you have absolute confidence in walking.

-4. Late rehabilitation exercises after hip arthroplasty include more varied and active types of training, but they should be recommended by your doctor.
+4. Late rehabilitation exercises after hip replacement include more varied and active types of training, but your doctor should recommend them to you.
 We suggest that you familiarize yourself with what common methods of exercise therapy are usually used in specialized centers.

 • Work with a rubber band, with exercises for abduction and flexion of the limb with resistance (do not cross your legs!).

-You can use a tourniquet or simply press on your knees with your hands if it is not there.
+You can use a tourniquet or simply press on your knees with your hands if you don’t have one.

-• The starting position is lying on your back.
-Alternately bend the legs at the knee joints, raising the limbs, the direction of movement of the knee is towards oneself.
+• Starting position lying on your back.
+Alternately bend your legs knee joints, raising the limbs, the direction of movement of the knee is towards you.

-Hands can be placed on the stomach or extended along the body.
+Your hands can be placed on your stomach or extended along your body.

 • Lie on your stomach.
-Perform simultaneous or alternate bending of the legs, bringing the feet closer to the buttocks.
-In the same position, it is useful to raise the straightened legs up (alternately).
-You can also imitate swimming, while only the arms are actively working, the chest is raised, the limbs are straight (if it is not difficult for the patient, he can slightly lift his legs off the floor).
+Bend your legs simultaneously or alternately, bringing your feet closer to your buttocks.
+In the same position, lifting the straightened legs up (alternately) is useful.
+You can also imitate swimming, with only your arms actively working, your chest raised, your limbs straight (if it is not difficult for the patient, he can slightly lift his legs off the floor).

-Try to reach the buttocks with your heel.
-It is unlikely that you will succeed, but the goal should be like this.
+Try to touch your heel to your buttock.
+It is unlikely that you will succeed, but this should be the goal.

-• Alternating abduction of straightened limbs in the lateral direction from a supine and prone position.
-To do this, you need to slightly raise the working leg and take it to the side, then carefully return to the starting point.
-By analogy, we do gymnastics after hip arthroplasty and in an upright position.
+• Alternate abduction of straightened limbs in the lateral direction from a lying position on the back and on the stomach.
+To do this, you need to slightly raise your working leg and move it to the side, then carefully return to the starting point.
+By analogy, we do gymnastics after hip replacement and in a vertical position.

-The toe is directed straight up during the exercise.
+The toe is directed strictly upward as the exercise progresses.

-• Raising straight limbs in turn, while the toe stretches towards itself.
-The task can be performed both in a lying and standing position.
-If the patient is engaged in standing, then you need to hold on to any support suitable for insurance, for example, the back of a chair.
+• Lifting straight limbs one by one, while pulling the toe towards you.
+The task can be performed in both a lying and standing position.
+If the patient is exercising while standing, then you need to hold on to any support suitable for insurance, for example, the back of a chair.

-• Raising the bent leg, unbending it on weight, followed by bending, at the end - put an even limb on the floor.
-This technique, as you could understand, is done in a horizontal position of the body.
+• Raising a bent leg, extending it in weight, followed by bending, and at the end, place a flat limb on the floor.
+This technique, as you might understand, is done in a horizontal position of the body.

-You can give an additional load by placing your healthy leg on top of the sore one.
+You can give additional load by placing your healthy leg on top of the sore leg.

-• If you underwent surgery on the hip joint 1-1.5 months ago, and the rehabilitation is going well, then you can include the exercise "bicycle" in your daily complex.
+• If you had surgery on the hip joint 1-1.5 months ago, rehabilitation is proceeding well, then you can include the “bicycle” exercise in your daily routine.

 A bicycle is the best equipment for physical activity.

-• In addition to the above training methods, incomplete squats, quiet exercises on a stationary bike, on balancing apparatus to develop support strength and balance, as well as various techniques of movements with a ball and weights are included.
-Additionally, a visit to the pool is prescribed, where therapeutic exercises in the water and recreational swimming will be carried out.
+• In addition to the listed methods of training, partial squats, quiet exercises on an exercise bike, on balancing equipment to develop support strength and balance are included, as well as various techniques movements with a ball and weights.
+Additionally, a visit to the pool is prescribed, where therapeutic exercises in water and recreational swimming will be carried out.

 Distant phase

-It is reasonable if at a later date there will be rehabilitation after a hip replacement in a sanatorium.
-In addition to restorative and physical training methods, which are implemented on various rehabilitation apparatus and exercise equipment in the gymnasium or in the aquatic environment, health clinics specialize in the use of natural healing springs, unique in their chemical and biological composition.
+It makes sense if it's late the timing will pass rehabilitation after hip replacement in a sanatorium.
+In addition to rehabilitation and physical education methods, which are implemented using various rehabilitation equipment and exercise equipment in the gym or in the aquatic environment, health clinics specialize in the use of natural healing sources, unique in their chemical and biological composition.

 Start visiting the pool, it is very useful.

-In sanatoriums, recovery after replacing the hip joint is based on the use of peloidotherapy courses (therapeutic mud applications) and balneotherapy in the form of brine (mineral), radon, carbon dioxide, pearl baths, etc. Swimming in the pool.
-Organic and inorganic substances contained in the healing mud and waters penetrate the body at the time of the treatment session and fruitfully contribute to:
+In sanatoriums, recovery after hip replacement is based on the use of peloid therapy courses (therapeutic mud applications) and balneotherapy in the form of brine (mineral), radon, carbon dioxide, pearl baths, etc. Swimming in the pool.
+Organic and inorganic substances contained in healing mud and waters penetrate into the body at the time of the treatment session and fruitfully contribute to:

-• resorption of skin, tendon, muscle cicatricial formations, increased mobility not only at the site of localization of the artificial joint, but also in other osteochondral organs;
+• resorption of skin, tendon, muscle scar formations, mobility increases not only at the site of the artificial joint, but also in other osteochondral organs;

 • improving blood supply and nutrition in problem segments;

-• getting rid of the pain factor, which often continues to disturb to one degree or another, even after a long time from the moment of prosthetics;
+• getting rid of the pain factor, which often continues to disturb to one degree or another, even after a long time has passed from the moment of prosthetics;

-• consistency of the central nervous system, mental harmony, a positive attitude, normalization of sleep and daytime vigor.
+• coherence of the central nervous system, mental harmony, positive attitude, normalization of sleep and daytime vigor.

-Replacement of a damaged joint element is called hip arthroplasty.
-For this, special implants are used.
+Hip arthroplasty is the replacement of a damaged element of the joint.
+For this purpose, special implants are used.
 Endoprostheses may be required for a variety of reasons (injuries and diseases of the hip joint).
-After hip arthroplasty, certain guidelines must be followed.
+After hip replacement, certain recommendations must be followed.

 Reasons for prosthetics